abelectronicsuk/ABElectronics_Python_Libraries/ServoPi/README.md

 **Parameters:**
 channel - 1 to 16
 position - value between 0 and the maximum number of steps.
-steps (optional) - The number of steps between the the low and high servo limits.
+steps (optional) - The number of steps between the low and high servo limits.
 This is preset at 250 but can be any number between 0 and 4095.
-On a typical RC servo a step value of 250 is recommended.
+On a typical RC servo, a step value of 250 is recommended.
 **Returns:** null

 ```